TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 !!! info ""
     You've followed the [Setup TorGuard for port forwarding](/Misc/How-to-setup-Torguard-for-port-forwarding/){:target="_blank" rel="noopener noreferrer"} and want to know where in your download client you should add the port you've port forwarded.

-`Incoming Port` should be set to a specific port that you have open or forwarded (if you are behind any NAT/Firewall/VPN.)
+`Incoming Port` should be set to a specific port that you have opened/forwarded (if you are behind any NAT/Firewall/VPN.)

 !!!
 WARNING
     Default ports of 6880-6890 are not recommended.